Evaluations

 <Step title="Run Evaluations">

-Execute evaluation runs to simulate conversations and generate evaluator scores and transcripts.
+Execute the evaluation suite to simulate conversations and measure your agent's performance.

 </Step>